Skip to main content

 We need a fair justice system – one that gives a second chance to people who have served their time and want to make a fresh start.
 Helping people with convictions to secure employment, support their families and contribute to the economy is one of the best ways of making communities safer.
 Yet the law as it stands means people are forced to disclose convictions to employers and others for many years – sometimes for the rest of their lives.
 While in some cases this will be necessary to protect the public, the current approach does little to make our country safer.
 Instead people are locked out of jobs and opportunities, unable to contribute to society or to achieve their potential because of a criminal record that is effectively a life sentence.

-But the government has an opportunity: to radically rethink the people who have turned their backs on crime can and should have the opportunity to unleash their potential and make a positive contribution to society.
+But 2024 can be one of opportunity: to radically rethink the people who have turned their backs on crime can and should have the opportunity to unleash their potential and make a positive contribution to society.

 We want to make sure that our website is as helpful as possible.